Mekino05/alx-higher_level_programming/0x05-python-exceptions/README.md

-write a function that prints an integer
+write a function that executes a function safely